uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 EdiabasLib is supporting simulation files like the standard EDIABAS, but with some additional features.
 Simulation files are `.ini` files with the `.sim` file extension.
 The simulation file name is either the lower case interface name (e.g. `enet.sim`, `obd.sim`, `edic.sim`) or the lower case SGBD (`.prg`) file name with `.sim` extension.
-Basically the simukation files contain sections for request, response and key bytes.
+Basically the simulation files contains sections for request, response and key bytes.

 ## Configuration properties
 EdiabasLib has the following properties to configure the simulation mode:
-* `Simulation`: `1`=Enable simulation mode
+* `Simulation`: 1=Enable simulation mode, default is 0.
 * `SimulationPath`: Path to the simulation directory containing the interface or SGBD simulation files.
-* `SimulationInterfaces`: (Non standard) Comma separated list of interface names to check for corresponding interface `.sim` file names.
-This could contain wildcards.
+* `SimulationInterfaces`: (Non standard) Comma separated list of interface names to check for corresponding lower case interface `.sim` file names.
+These names could contain wildcards.
 The Deep OBD app default is: `OBD,ENET,EDIC,OBD_*,ENET_*,EDIC_*`.

 ## Standard syntax